superman108/Housing-Market-Forecast/README.md

 ### Regression Model

-The next step after cleaning data, managing missing values, and features selection is to train a multiple linear regression model.
-Before using this method, it is a good practice to make sure that the data meets the required assumptions.
-The multiple regression model assumes that the relationship between independent variable and the target variable is linear.
+The next step after cleaning the data, managing missing values, and features selection is to train a multiple linear regression model.
+Before using this method, it is good practice to make sure that the data meets the required assumptions.
+The multiple regression model assumes that the relationship between the independent variable and the target variable is linear.
 Homoscedasticity, independence of observations, and normality are other assumptions.
-The Training dataset is split 75\% to 25\% to two independent sets using the sklearn train_test_split function.
-After data split, models are trained with a 5-fold cross validation.
+The Training dataset is split 75% to 25% to two independent sets using the sklearn train_test_split function.
+After the data split, models are trained with a 5-fold cross validation.

-Figure 15a, b shows the scatter plots of the predicted values vs. actual values, and the residuals for Ridge regression.
+Figure 15a & 15b show the scatter plots of the predicted values vs. actual values, and the residuals for Ridge regression.
 The normal shape of residuals around the horizontal axis shows the multiple linear regression is a good model to fit the data.